waffleSheep/CNNblogpost/blogposts/part2.md

 ## Part 2: Convolution and Max Pooling

 Hello, welcome to Part 2.
 If you haven't read part 1, I strongly suggest you read it to gain a deeper understanding about the intuition about matrices more properly.
 This time, we are ending off the 2 part series with Convolution and Max Pooling Math.
-By the end of this, I will use all the knowledge over the 2 parts and build a network to do MNIST
+By the end of this, I will use all the knowledge over the 2 parts and build a network to do MNIST,

 ##Changing and swapping notation